Sainte-Christine Chapel tour - Valcros and the Trubis Cave

 Park in the car park at the Sainte-Christine Chapel in Solliès-Pont.

-(S/E) Go down to the left, then turn left onto the DFCI track, following the sign (green heart).
+(S/E) Head down to the left then turn left onto the DFCI track, following the direction of the sign (green heart).

-(1) Take the stairs on your left and at the bottom, turn right, then right again.
+(1) Take the steps on your left and, at the bottom, turn right, then right again.

-(2) At the crossroads, go straight ahead, passing over a few pallets.
-After about 700 metres, turn left.
+(2) At the junction, go straight on, crossing over a few pallets.
+After about 700 m, turn left.

-(3) Turn left again onto the DFCI track and head towards the CES1 cistern, keeping a north-westerly direction.
-Pass the cistern.
+(3) Turn left again onto the DFCI track and head towards the CES1 cistern, keeping a general north-westerly direction.
+Go past the cistern.

 (4) Once at the three-way junction, turn right.
-Continue along the road and, at the crossroads with another road, take the road opposite, slightly to the left.
-The road descends.
+Continue along the road, following the path, and at the junction with another road, take the path opposite, slightly to the left.
+It goes downhill.

-(5) At the end of this path, turn right towards Valcros and the chapel.
-You will see the oven a little further on the left in the hamlet.
+(5) At the end of this track, turn right towards Valcros and the chapel.
+You’ll see the oven a little further on, on the left in the hamlet.
 After the chapel, not far from the millstone on the house opposite, there are fossils on the walls.

 Retrace your steps.

-(5) Do not take the path.
-Stay on the road and at the next intersection, turn right and descend towards the Trubis Cave.
+(5) Do not take the path again.
+Stay on the road and at the next junction, turn right and head down towards the Grotte de Trubis.
 Stay on the main path.

-(7) Turn right at the house with white shutters and head towards the Trubis Cave.
-Retrace your steps until you reach
+(7) Turn right at the house with white shutters and head towards the Grotte de Trubis.
+Retrace your steps back to

-(6) Turn right uphill, in a large bend (the path is difficult to see and there is rubbish), and you will change hills.
-There are hairpin bends; follow the path and keep to the left.
+(6) Turn right uphill, taking a wide bend (the path is barely visible, with litter present); you will be crossing over to the other side of the hill.
+There are hairpin bends; follow the path and keep to the left until you reach a fork with a ‘private property’ sign.

-(10) At the bottom, turn left, then right, then stay on the left to reach the car park (S/E).
+(10) At the bottom, turn left, then right, then keep left to reach the car park (S/E).

 Waypoints